 Ipsen’s research into this area looks to block the nerve impulse at the junction between the nerve and the muscle, reducing the uncontrollable muscular contractions of the eyelids.

 Cerebral palsy is the name for a group of lifelong conditions that affect both co-ordination and movement.
-It is caused by brain problem that can develop before, during or soon after birth.
+It is caused by a brain problem that can develop before, during or soon after birth.

 The severity of the symptoms can vary significantly, with some experiencing minor problems and others being severely disabled.
-When the baby is first born the symptoms of cerebral palsy are not usually obvious, however become noticeable during the child’s first 2-3 years of life.
+When a baby is first born the symptoms of cerebral palsy are not usually obvious, however become noticeable during the child’s first 2-3 years of life.